Nina Duncan is one of SRP’s trailblazers and is an important part of the company’s history.

 Duncan retired from SRP in 1958.
 Fellow employees loved her so much that they collected enough employee donations to send her on an all-inclusive trip to Hawaii to celebrate her retirement.
 (Coworkers everywhere, take note!)

 The Current News may be no more, but we still celebrate Duncan’s contributions to SRP.
 Carrying the torch forward is current editor Heather Albert.
-You may have seen some of her articles here on the blog.

 Today, an employee-led group called the Women’s Interest Network provides resources and networking opportunities for women at SRP.
 It’s the largest Employee Interest Group of the 10 currently functional at SRP.
 Another group, Females in Technology (FIT), focuses on women in technology roles.